ResearchComputing/Documentation/docs/faq.md

 ### I have a new phone.
 How do I move my Duo onto it?

 You can add a new device to your duo account by visiting <a href="https://duo.colorado.edu">https://duo.colorado.edu</a>.
 After a CU authorization page you will be directed to a Duo authentication page.
-From here, click "Menu":
+From here, click "Settings":

 ![](https://raw.githubusercontent.com/ResearchComputing/Documentation/master/FAQ/duo-management1edit.png)